brwnj/bcl2fastq/README.md

                                 [default: 12]
   --barcode-mismatches INTEGER  number of allowed mismatches per index
                                 [default: 0]
-  --joining INTEGER             number of threads used for file joining
-                                [default: 12]
   --keep-tmp                    save fastqs across lanes as well as
                                 Undetermined  [default: False]
   --reverse-complement          reverse complement index 2 of the sample sheet